DajanaS/svs-talent/README.md

 - Following other twitters
 - Modify the functionality for listing tweets to only include those which belong to twitters being followed by the signed in twitter.

+### Phase 4
+Modify the Twitter application to expose all functionalities through RESTful web services.

 ## Exercises Java SE

 ### WordCounter